Accounting has always been a promising field for career-builders. Opportunities are good because of the stable demand for accounting services.

 Granted by the Institute of Internal Auditors (IIA), the CIA designation is the only globally accepted certification for internal auditors and is the standard by which individuals demonstrate their competence and professionalism in the internal audit field.

 To obtain a CIA certification, you must pass a four-part examination and must have at least two years of meaningful experience in internal audit or in any related field.
 Other certifications provided by the IIA include Certification in Control Self-Assessment (CCSA), Certified Financial Services Auditor (CFSA), and Certified Government Auditing Professional (CGAP).
-The CIA
+More about CIA

 The Certified Financial Planner (CFP) has gained valuable recognition along with today's increasing popularity of general and personal finance strategies.
 It is the most recognized financial planning credential in the world; getting certified will provide a significant plus in your qualifications.